Parklets and street cafes

 Where we build parklets

-Parklets are next to the curb.
-They're often in parking spaces or loading zones.
+Parklets are on the street next to the curb.
+They are in parking spaces.
 They act as an extension of the sidewalk.

 Parklet program